 Perform end-to-end testing using a beta app distribution.
 When you are ready to test your app using live services, you should consider first distributing your app as a beta app.
 In this beta environment, you have complete control of who can download and run the app.
 This way, you can test the app against your in-app product catalog using Microsoft live commerce services and your own back-end servers on actual phones.
 When an in-app product is associated with a beta app, it’s known as a beta item and it‘s neither visible nor for sale in the live Windows Phone Store.
 You can test every aspect of your app in this private environment.
 Although the user experience shows prices as entered in the Dev Center, all in-app purchases made from beta apps are free.
 Beta users can clear their license data by uninstalling and reinstalling the app.

-When testing your app locally in the Windows Phone Emulator, all in-app purchases are free.
+When testing your app locally in the Windows Phone Emulator for Windows Phone 8, all in-app purchases are free.
 No real commercial transactions take place.
 Each time you reinstall the app in the emulator, the license data is cleared from the emulator.